MarcinWadek/petstore-restassured-java-tests/README.md

 Room for improvement:
 - Add more tests to increase test coverage.
+- Create more versatile methods for validation test results

 To do:
 - Add usage description and screenshots to the readme.md